openactive/dataset-utils/README.md

-# data-catalog-crawler
+# dataset-utils
-Crawls OpenActive data-catalogs and returns an array of dataset sites
+JavaScript functions to read and parse OpenActive data-catalogs and Dataset Sites